NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 use "Serial number arithmetic", as defined in [@!RFC1982]

-The DNS Server SHOULD generate a new Server Cookie at least if the received Server Cookie from the Client is more than half an hour old.
+The DNS Server SHOULD generate a new Server Cookie at least if the received Server Cookie from the Client is more than half an hour old, but MAY generate a new cookie more often than that.

 ## The Hash Sub-Field {#hashField}